 When negotiating with Arizona real estate agents, be sure to do your research beforehand.
 Know what the going rate is in your area so you can have a starting point for negotiations.

 It’s also important to be clear about what you’re willing to pay.
-Have a number in mind that you’re comfortable with and be firm when discussing it with the agent.
+Have a number in mind that you’re comfortable with when discussing it with the agent.

 Factors Affecting Negotiations